 Recently our Intranet Engagement Consultant, Maz, worked alongside Northfield Hospital & Clinics to create and implement their new customized healthcare intranet.
-Along with our graphic designer he worked closely with Northfield to design an intranet with a simple, easy to navigate user interface, which contains all the healthcare resources they need to accomplish their day-to-day tasks within the organization.
+Along with our graphic designer, he worked closely with Northfield to design an intranet with a simple, easy-to-navigate user interface, which contains all the healthcare resources they need to accomplish their day-to-day tasks within the organization.

-Working with so many different companies on a day-to-day basis, we see how important design and architectural structure is to the success of an intranet over time.
-Your organization is a living, breathing organic entity and therefore your intranet should be flexible and accommodate organizational changes.
+Working with so many different companies on a day-to-day basis, we see how important design and architectural structure are to the success of an intranet over time.
+Your organization is a living, breathing organic entity, and therefore your intranet should be flexible and accommodate organizational changes.
 Making sure that your intranet is keeping up with the needs of your business is essential in achieving healthcare intranet success.

 I write today, in hopes that this article will help raise awareness about the health of your intranet.
 Let’s begin by placing our index and middle finger on the wrist of your intranet site and checking its pulse.

 Haven’t had an intranet check-up in a while?
 Let’s start by going over the vitals:

 Knowing how often various areas of your intranet are being visited will give you an indication of which areas are the most popular or useful to your organization.
 At Intranet Connections, we provide a stats module where you can see which areas of your site are being visited the most and have the ability to track site usage including page popularity, user logins, browsing behavior, and specific content tracking.
 Stats can be invaluable as an audit trail for monitoring edits and deletions.

 Is your intranet providing real business value to your organization?

 Ensure that your intranet is meeting the ROI checklist.
 Reduce time and paper costs with online forms, increase employee retention through training programs, reduce bottlenecks in communication through smart delegation and increase overall productivity.

 Are there features or applications not being used?